Lakesia Collins

-Lakesia Collins is an American union organizer and politician serving as a Democratic member of the Illinois Senate for the 5th district, located on the West Side of Chicago.
+Lakesia Collins (born 1985) is an American union organizer and politician serving as a Democratic member of the Illinois Senate for the 5th district, located on the West Side of Chicago.
 She previously served as a member of the Illinois House of Representatives for the 9th district from 2020 to 2023.
 Collins won the Democratic primary election for the 5th district in the House in 2020, and was appointed to the seat shortly afterwards to replace retiring incumbent Art Turner.
 She won election to full terms in 2020 and 2022, and served as the Treasurer for the Illinois Legislative Black Caucus.
 On August 16, 2023, she was appointed to the 5th district seat in the Senate to replace retiring incumbent Patricia Van Pelt.

 Early life and career

-Collins attended Proviso East High School in Maywood, Illinois and received her Certified Nursing Assistant certificate from the Samland Institute in Chicago.
+Collins was born in 1985, and attended Proviso East High School in Maywood, Illinois.
+She received her Certified Nursing Assistant certificate from the Samland Institute in Chicago.
 She worked as a nurse in nursing homes, and later became an organizer in her union, SEIU Healthcare Illinois.
 During her tenure as a union organizer, she advocated for legislation on nursing home reform, the proposed Illinois Fair Tax, and a higher minimum wage.